RocketChat/Rocket.Chat.RaspberryPi/README.md

 Add your server's ngrok link to the app, and start mobile messaging one another!

+#### Large capacity server

+Do you need to serve hundreds or even thousands of registered users?
+If so, see how you can setup an inexpensive [high capacity Rocket.Chat server on Odroid XU4](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/blob/master/CONTRIB/rocket_chat_on_odroid_xu4/README.md).

 #### More fun with community contributions

 Try the following optional enchacements for your RocketOnPi, contributed by your friendly fellow community members: